 - where you can provide evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding - where you can provide evidence of how you will provide your share of project costs such as an accountant declaration that confirms you can fund your share of the project costs, including any ineligible expenditure.
-An accountant declaration template is available on business.gov.au and GrantConnect - from a Foreign Corporation where you and/or your sub-contractors are not on the Consolidated List3 - where you will be forming a consortium for your project, a letter of intent has been agreed to by all project partners.
+An accountant declaration template is available on business.gov.au and GrantConnect - from a Foreign Corporation where you and/or your sub-contractors are not on the Consolidated List3.